hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-database-types json

-The function for obtaining the list of database types.
+This function for obtaining the list of database types.

 *******************************************************************